A while ago, a friend held my feet to the fire about my work, USP, and elevator pitch.

 And that’s not how it should be.

 Nice folk should finish first.
-Not despite being nice, but because they are nice.
+Not despite the fact that they are nice, but because they are nice.

 And helping nice folk grow their enterprise, that’s something I get up for every day.